earthly/website/blog/_posts/2025-04-08-nerding-out-with-viktor-podcast.md

 last_modified_at: 2025-04-08
 ---

 Earthly CEO, Vlad A. Ionescu was featured on an episode of the podcast [Nerding Out With Viktor](https://vpetersson.com/podcast/S02E07.html).
-TODO UPDATE

 He talked about how to set code quality standards, and ensure continuous compliance throughout the development lifecycle: